VieetBubbles/My_1st_Platformer/README.md

 Storage Requirements: 83.9MB

-## What the Unity U.I should look like if you want to test the files
+## What the Unity U.I should look like if you want to test the files.
 ![screenshot2](https://i.imgur.com/dHw1zTF.png)

 ### Controls
 PLease be using a keyboard when attempting to play this game.

 Move Left: A key

 Move Right: D key

 Jump: W key

 Attack: Q key

 To exit the game, please either force quit the game application, finish all 3 level, or lose all life counts and respawn in the main menu and click the quit button.